 - Install a backwater valve to prevent sewage backup into the home.

 - Don’t flush anything but toilet paper down your toilets.

-- Install a water leak sensor or moisture detection system in your home (both less than $30 items), which can alert you when you may be experiencing leaks.
+- Install a water leak sensor or moisture detection system in your home, which can alert you when you may be experiencing leaks.